 On December 10, 2007, my twins arrived just over three months early.
 Their extremely premature birth impacted my life in many ways, including by exacerbating my anxiety about germs to the point that, during my daughters’ 78-day NICU stay, I had repeatedly scrubbed my arms raw with cherry-red “Chlorhexidine” soap.
-Infection from the germs we carry on our hands were a major threat to preemies with immature immune systems.
+Infection from the germs we carry on our hands is a major threat to preemies with immature immune systems.
 I feared the common cold, and, even more so, the respiratory syncytial virus (RSV) and the flu.

 So, in addition to scrubbing my arms raw, I used hand sanitizer, opened doors with tissues, got my flu shot, and, at least until my children were out of the NICU, I stayed away from anyone who wasn’t family or NICU personnel.
 Six years later, I’ve relaxed a lot about germs, even though I think about them pretty much every time I touch anything (such as my keyboard right now; did you know that keyboards are dirtier than toilets?).